 Extensive research was done into the positive health effects of forest bathing and so the practice spread worldwide.
 Instead of bathing in water, you bathe in the healing atmosphere of the forest.
+It is an immersion in the forest environment.
 Forest bathing is proven to boost physical and mental wellbeing and build resilience.

 I trained in a forest bathing approach from Finland, called Forest Mind (Metsämieli in Finnish).
 Forest Mind combines mindfulness, natural movement and coaching.
 As a coach, I appreciate how this type of forest bathing goes deeper into a person’s journey and in 2020, I became a licensed Forest Mind guide.